parasoft/parasoft-demo-app/README.md

 | Broker URL  |       `localhost:9092`         |
 | Group ID    |       `inventory-operation`    |

-This configuration can be changed in **application.properties** file.

-> All messages from this application are sent to the partition 0 in the topic,
+> For simplicity, messages produced or consumed in this application will be in partition 0 of the topic.
-> it means the consumer should listen on the partition 0 of the topic.

-> Since the messages will only be consumed once by consumers with the same group ID,
+> When the expected behavior is to consume the message from both inside this application and outside this application (e.g. in SOAtest & Virtualize),
-> pay attention to use default Group ID in external application(like SOAtest & Virtualize).
+> make sure to use different group ID for the external consumer.

 **Configuration details for external RabbitMQ server (default)**